jbcodeforce/openshift-studies/docs/odo-appsody.md

 ### Defining your own stack

-See code in appsody-stacks/experimental/ibm-gse-eda-quarkus for example and [Appsody tutorial](https://appsody.dev/docs/stacks/develop/) for how tos.
+See code in appsody-stacks/experimental/ibm-gse-eda-quarkus for one example of a kafka quarkus stack and [Appsody tutorial](https://appsody.dev/docs/stacks/develop/) to get detail instructions.

 Stack has one dockerfile to help building the application and control the build, run and test steps of `Appsody`.
-It also includes a second Dockerfile in the images/project folder to "dockerize" the final app.
+And a second Dockerfile in the `image/project` folder to "dockerize" the final app.
 This Dockerfile is responsible for ensuring the combined dependencies are installed in the final image.
+It hosts the target `app-deploy.yaml` file used for kubernetes deployment.

-When designing a stack, we need to decide who control the application: a web server in which the developer, user of the stack, is adding new end points, or the developer is controlling how the app starts and runs.
+When designing a stack, we need to decide who controls the application: a web server in which the developer, user of the stack, is adding new end points, or the developer is controlling how the app starts and runs.

 See details in [this note](https://developer.ibm.com/technologies/containers/tutorials/create-appsody-stack).